Certifying sustainable seafood for consumption

 Flow for provision of certified marine products

-To maximize the impact of this initiative, Panasonic is accelerating its efforts outside of the company, actively providing support to other companies, encouraging them to introduce sustainable seafood into their corporate cafeterias to dramatically expand recognition of this product.
+To maximize the impact of this initiative, Panasonic is accelerating its efforts outside of the company.
+The company is actively providing support to other companies, encouraging them to introduce sustainable seafood into their corporate cafeterias to dramatically expand recognition of this product.
 It is also providing support for the acquisition of CoC certification to members of the catering industry.

-Panasonic hopes, through awareness raising activities, to inspire a major change in consumer behaviour.
-The fundamental idea being for Panasonic employees to sample and appreciate sustainable seafood, and then promote it to their friends and family.
-Through the continued advancement of this and other initiatives, Panasonic intends to contribute to the preservation of marine resources and to the realization of a truly sustainable society.
+Panasonic hopes, through awareness raising activities, to inspire a major change in consumer behavior.
+A basic idea is for its employees to sample and appreciate sustainable seafood, and tell others about it.
+And, through the continued advancement of this and like initiatives, the company intends to contribute to the preservation of marine resources and to the realization of a sustainable society.